Monitoring & Reporting

 According to the Memorandum of Understanding (MoU) for the Co-Programmed European Partnership for EOSC, Additional Activities are defined as the in-kind or financial contributions from EOSC Association members towards the objectives described by the Strategic Research and Innovation Agenda (SRIA).
 The contributions should cover only these activities which are not funded by the European Union (except for EC Structural funds as well as Recovery and Resilience Facility funds).

-As the MoU highlights, contributions of EOSC Association Members to Additional Activities are subject to continuous monitoring and periodic reporting.
-The Association is committed to establish every year an “Additional Activities Plan” (AAP), which is subsequently approved by the Partnership Board, and to report annually on previously agreed and provided contributions.
+As the MoU highlights, contributions of EOSC-A Members to Additional Activities are subject to continuous monitoring and periodic reporting.
+The Association is committed to establish every year:

 Information obtained on the EOSC-A Members’ in-kind financial contributions to Additional Activities is essential to shape data-driven policy and to demonstrate that the Members of the Association are progressing towards the objectives set out by the SRIA.

-Additional Activity Plan 2024
+Additional Activities Plan 2024

 Additional Activities Plan 2023